pbenard73/reactizy/README.md

 ## Description

-**Reactizy** is a toolkit allowing to simplify to use of *react-redux* and permitting to split *react component* in order to have a better readability, with some usefull utilities
+**Reactizy** is a toolkit allowing to simplify the use of *react-redux* and permitting to split *react component* in order to have a better readability, with some usefull utilities

 ## Summary
 * [Installation](#installation)